 Paul and Daisy Soros, Hungarian immigrants and American philanthropists, established their Fellowship program for New Americans—immigrants and children of immigrants—in December of 1997 with a charitable trust of fifty million dollars.
 They created the program as a way to give back to the country that had afforded their family such great opportunities.

 Mr. and Mrs. Soros decided on a fellowship program because it allowed them to assist young New Americans at critical points in their educations, which they felt was an unmet need.
 They also wished to call attention to the extensive and diverse contributions of New Americans to the quality of life in the United States.

-In 2010, Mr. and Mrs. Soros contributed an additional $25 million to the charitable trust that funds their Fellowships for New Americans.
+In 2010, Mr. and Mrs. Soros contributed an additional twenty five million to the charitable trust that funds their Fellowships for New Americans.
 For details, see the Wall Street Journal article.

 Mr. Soros passed away on Saturday June 15, 2013 at the age of 87.
 His inspiring personal story, his commitment to American constitutional democracy, and his visionary philanthropy are fundamental to the Fellowship program.
 A New York Times obituary detailing his life story and many contributions is available online.